 A device malfunction means the failure of the device to meet its performance specification or otherwise perform as intended.
 Any defective lens that is likely to cause or contribute to a Serious Adverse Event should be reported to CORE and the sponsor within 24 hours of the investigator becoming aware of the malfunction.
-The ORE would also be notified within 24 hours of any device malfunction that may contribute to a Serious Adverse Event.
+STERLING IRB would also be notified within 10 business days of any device malfunction that may contribute to a Serious Adverse Event.

-Other defective lenses should be reported to CORE as soon as possible (usually in weekly study updates).
+Other defective lenses should be reported to CORE as soon as possible.